Ipswich Town Hall

 Ipswich Town Hall is a municipal building in Ipswich, in the county of Suffolk, England.
 It is a Grade II listed building.
+It is used for meetings of Ipswich Borough Council and also serves as an events venue and art gallery.

 History

 The first town hall had its origins in a chapel dedicated to St Mildrith which had been converted into a civic building by the insertion of an upper floor in the 18th century.
 This building together with an adjacent building standing to the east of it were remodelled with a new facade in the Paladian style by Benjamin Catt in 1818.
 The internal alterations to consolidate these two buildings properly into one civic space were not completed until 1842.

-The foundation stone for the current building was laid by the mayor, Ebeneezer Goddard, on 18 April 1866.
-The new building was designed by the Lincoln firm of architects Bellamy and Hardy in the Victorian style.
+The foundation stone for the current building was laid by the mayor, Ebenezer Goddard, on 18 April 1866.
+The new building was designed by the Lincoln firm of architects Bellamy and Hardy in the Italianate style.
 It was constructed on the site of the old town hall at a cost of £16,000 and was opened by John Patteson Cobbold, the then mayor, in 1868.
-The adjacent Corn Exchange building, which dates to 1882, became part of the complex in 1972 when it was converted into a theatre at a cost of £800,000.
-The corn exchange hosted the political debate program Question Time in May 2016.

 An Ipswich Society blue plaque was installed on the Town Hall in 2016 commemorating Mary Whitmore, the first woman to be Mayor of Ipswich, in 1946.

+The council built itself a new civic centre on Civic Drive in 1970 to serve as its main offices, but continued to use the town hall for full council meetings.
+The civic centre was in turn replaced in 2006 when the council moved to Grafton House.
+The town hall continues to be used for full council meetings and also includes the council's customer service centre.